Olney: Some GMs like to deal with each other -- and some don't

 Andrew Friedman, head of baseball operations for the Dodgers, and Texas GM Jon Daniels

-Dating back to the years when Friedman ran the Rays, the two have had a lot of discussions, but no deals of significance.
+Dating back to the years when Friedman ran the Rays, the two have had a lot of discussions but no deals of significance.
 They executed just three minor deals.

-Friends of both have speculated for years that the negotiation style of the two is so similar that it probably makes deal-making more difficult, like two brothers using the same strategy in a board game.
+Friends of both have speculated for years that the negotiation styles of the two are so similar that it probably makes deal-making more difficult, like two brothers using the same strategy in a board game.

-This is noteworthy in a week in which the Rangers are listening to offers for Yu Darvish leading up to the trade deadline, and the Dodgers’ interest in adding a starting pitcher could be nudged by the sudden uncertainty about Clayton Kershaw.
-Daniels has a player that Friedman could certainly use in the weeks ahead.
+This is noteworthy in a week in which the Rangers are listening to offers for Yu Darvish leading up to the trade deadline, and the Dodgers’ interest in adding a starting pitcher could be nudged by sudden uncertainty about Clayton Kershaw.
+Daniels has a player whom Friedman could certainly use in the weeks ahead.

-There is an X-factor.
+There is an X factor.
 Farhan Zaidi is the Dodgers’ general manager, working under Friedman, and he is the person dealing head-to-head with Daniels.
-It may well be that the Dodgers don’t finish a trade for Darvish because they’re not interested in paying the asking price.
+It could well be that the Dodgers don’t finish a trade for Darvish because they’re not interested in paying the asking price.

 The Athletics and the Yankees

 Beane has turned over his roster repeatedly, and the Yankees have been serious buyers in almost every year of Brian Cashman’s tenure as general manager -- and yet the two teams have virtually no trade history since 2003.
-The two teams have made one minor deal over the last 14 years.
+The two teams have made one minor deal over the past 14 years.

-Right now, the Yankees and Athletics would seem to match in a lot of ways.
+Right now the Yankees and Athletics would seem to match in a lot of ways.
 The Yankees were in the bidding for Jose Quintana and could use a controllable starting pitcher like Sonny Gray.
-The Yankees are looking for a left-handed hitting first baseman, and would seem to be among the very few suitors who might consider a deal for Yonder Alonso.
-Oakland is looking for prospects, and the Yankees have a great and deep stock of young players from which the Athletics could choose.
+They're also looking for a left-handed-hitting first baseman and would seem to be among the very few suitors who might consider a deal for Yonder Alonso.
+Oakland is looking for prospects, and the Yankees have a deep stock of young players from which the Athletics could choose.

 They could strike a deal that would have major impact for both teams.
 But they rarely do.